DagsHub/audio-datasets/README.md

 ![banner](https://user-images.githubusercontent.com/66431403/193427111-af11f270-bce0-4ad8-b0f9-02526312a9c2.png)

+## What is DagsHub?

+[DagsHub](https://dagshub.com/) is a centralized platform to host and manage machine learning projects including code, data, models, experiments, annotations, model registry, and more!
+DagsHub does the MLOps heavy lifting for its users.
+Every repository comes with configured S3 storage, an experiment tracking server, and an annotation workspace - all using popular open-source tools like MLflow, DVC, Git, and Label Studio.

 [Hacktoberfest](https://hacktoberfest.com/) is a month-long virtual festival of open source!
 Participants are giving back to the community by completing pull requests, participating in events, and donating to open-source projects.
 This project is part of Hacktoberfest 2021, where participants enrich the open-source audio datasets hosted on DagsHub.

 ## Quick Start to Contribution